 This time is a repeatedly difficult time for me.
 Two weeks ago I filed a Motion to Enforce Litigants Rights with the family court.
 It was delivered to opposing counsel.
 They didn’t accept it.
 It was delivered again last Tuesday, a day after they needed to receive it according to the court calendar.
 I assume they did this on purpose to look for a reason to get more time.
 If they can prove I didn’t properly serve they are more likely to get an adjournment.
 Now I wait.
-My husband and I have been trying to conceive for almost a year now and we are in the midst of the awful two week period (no pun intended) between ovulation and missed period.
+My husband and I have been trying to conceive for almost a year now and we are in the midst of the awful two week period (no pun intended) between ovulation and missed a period.
 All of this waiting is taking a toll on me.
-I know Aidan’s father has seen the statements I made in my certification.
+I know Liam’s father has seen the statements I made in my certification.
 I know he has seen the relief I am seeking from the court.
 And I know that he is angry.
-I received an email letting me know he is working on his cross motion with his new attorney.
+I received an email letting me know he is working on his cross-motion with his new attorney.
 That’s how I know.

 Guidepost #4 is a big deal for me.
 I live for scarcity and I have been figuratively and literally afraid of the dark my entire life.
 What does it mean to live in scarcity?
 It means that there is never enough.
 I paraphrase Lynne Twist (introduced to me by Brené Brown) when I say it means waking up and thinking “I didn’t get enough sleep” then going to bed and saying “I didn’t get enough done.”
 For how many of you does this ring true?
 Loud and clear for me.

 Twinkle lights are the perfect metaphor for joy.
 Joy is not a constant.
 It comes to us in moments – often ordinary moments.
 Sometimes we miss out on the bursts of joy because we’re too busy chasing down extraordinary moments.
 Other times we’re so afraid of the dark that we don’t dare let ourselves enjoy the light.